 Walking the Walk: Hands on Social Justice Class and Volunteering

 Sunday Afternoons | September 15, 22, October.
 6, 20, November 3 10

 Emanuel Congregation Director of Jewish Life, Tani Prell, focuses on social justice issues such as food scarcity and homelessness in our own backyard.
 Why does it happen in Chicago and how can we volunteer to help.

 *This course will be meeting at various locations to volunteer directly (locations TBD).

 Sababba, Sabich and the Shuk: Modern Hebrew Language

 New to Hebrew?
 Know the aleph-bet?
-Did you take Hebrew for years and years in elementary school?
-No matter your level, if you want to continue practicing and learning Hebrew, join us!
-The 10-week course will explore Israeli popular culture and will help develope your language skills.
+Took Hebrew for years and years in elementary school?
+No matter your level, if you want to continue practicing and learning Hebrew, join us for modern Hebrew language class. *Hebrew is a 10 week course to continue language development.

 Sex in our Texts